-It is the intention of this policy to demonstrate the County's support and appreciation of our United States veterans by establishing a Veterans' Preference Policy pursuant to Board of Supervisors Resolution

-.
-Preference will be awarded, per specified criteria, to veterans in the recruitment process for new hires.
-This policy will be effective January 8, 2013.
+It is the intention of this policy to demonstrate the County's support and appreciation of our United States veterans by establishing a Veterans' Preference Policy pursuant to the Board of Supervisors Resolution, Preference will be awarded, per specified criteria, to veterans in the recruitment process for new hires.
+This policy will be effective November 27, 2012.